SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/01-Iterators.md

 ```

 Next step is to create a constructor.

-Our constructor accepts varargs (of type String) so, we can create **multiple instance of the object** with different number of arguments each time we create it.
+Our constructor accepts varargs (of type String) so, we can create **multiple instances of the object** with different number of arguments each time we create it.

 ```java
 public class NamesList implements Iterable<String> {